 3. Inadequate Cyber Security Protection

 Cyber security risks become more advanced every year.
 Decisions about cyber security should not be solely left to the IT department.
-These are business decisions that need to be made with the buy-in of the leadership team because failing to have a robust cyber security system and becoming the victim of a cyber-attack can be detrimental to a business.
-There are trade secrets, confidential communications, customer data and employee records that are stored on your company’s devices that you can’t afford to have fall into the wrong hands.
+These are business decisions that require the leadership team’s buy-in.
+Failing to have a robust cyber security system can harm a business.
+Becoming the victim of a cyber-attack can also be detrimental.
+There are trade secrets, confidential communications, customer data, and employee records stored on your company’s devices.
+You can’t afford to have them fall into the wrong hands.

 Work with your IT team to deploy a three-pronged approach that includes: